How Danny Sura Did His Own Stunts In 'Vidrohi'

 The show boasts of tastefully executed fight sequences between the main lead Sharad Malhotra and Danny’s character.
 What’s interesting is that the actor has taken the onus of doing the stunts on his own to lend an authenticity to his characters and make the world of ‘Vidrohi’ more believable.

-Talking about the show’s fight sequence, Danny told IANS: “It was my first action scene and as a method actor I wanted to cash in on this opportunity and perform it on my own.”
+Talking about the show’s fight sequence, Danny said, “It was my first action scene and as a method actor I wanted to cash in on this opportunity and perform it on my own.”

 Doing his own stunts, however, came with its share of struggle marked by a minor accident.
 “It was my first scene with Sharad and I was tied up to a crane that was hanging me upside down,” Danny recalled.
 “As the shoot continued, my head got a bit light, even before I realised it, the crew noticed that there was blood rushing down to my head.”